ArvidLev/MNIST-Kaggle/README.md

 # MNIST-Kaggle
 For this small project I was trying to accurately predict the famous MNIST digit data set using CNN.
-Using Tensorflow and Keras, I used preprocessing, image augmentation, pooling and dropout to create a CNN
+Using Tensorflow and Keras, I used preprocessing, image augmentation, pooling and dropout to create a CNN that got 0.978 on the kaggle competition, Digit Recognizer, without taking very long to train.
+Improvements that can be made are experimenting with more augmentations, creating more layers, tuning the optimizer and going for more epochs.